Your Cart

 Calcite-only systems are the right choice for the majority of homeowners.
 Here are the scenarios where straight calcite is all you need:

-- pH 6.0 to 6.9: This is the most common range for well water in the Mid-Atlantic region.
+• pH 6.0 to 6.9 in any tank size: This is the most common range for residential well water.
 Calcite handles it reliably and consistently.

 For system recommendations, see our best acid neutralizer buyer's guide.